 The Natural (N) shoreline environment is established to protect and restore shoreline areas that are relatively free from human influence, undeveloped, and/or include intact or minimally degraded shoreline functions that are sensitive to proposed impacts from development.
-N areas within the city include the majority of Fish Park, and areas of Muriel Iverson Waterfront Park, Net Shed Park, American Legion Park, and Nelson Park, that are within 0-100 feet of the ordinary high-water mark of Liberty Bay and/or the estuarine portion of Dogfish Creek.

 The N environment in public shoreline parks should be retained for public recreation and public access, and managed to maximize environmental preservation, with a focus on retaining and restoring natural shoreline and habitat functions.